kydq2022/udacity-CNAND-project3/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Describe SLO/SLI
 *TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.

+### *Monthly Uptime SLO:*
+This could be expressed as a percentage, indicating the minimum acceptable uptime for the service within a month.
+For example, an SLO of 99.9% means that the service should be available and operational for at least 99.9% of the total time in a month.

+### *Request Response Time SLO:*
+This could be expressed as a time duration, specifying the maximum acceptable time for the service to respond to a request.
+For example, an SLO of 200 milliseconds means that the service should respond to requests within 200 milliseconds on average.

 ## Creating SLI metrics.
 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.

+### Uptime Percentage:
+*Metric:* The percentage of time the service is operational within a month.

+*Importance:* Uptime is a fundamental measure of service reliability.
+Customers rely on services being available when they need them.
+Monitoring uptime helps ensure that the service meets customer expectations for continuous availability, contributing to a positive user experience.

+### Downtime Duration:
+Metric: The total duration of downtime within a month.

+*Importance:* Knowing not only the uptime percentage but also the actual duration of downtime provides insight into the impact of service disruptions.
+Minimizing downtime is critical for maintaining customer trust and preventing disruptions to their workflows.

+### Error Rate:

+*Metric:* The percentage of requests that result in errors.

+*Importance:* Customers expect services to handle their requests without errors.
+Monitoring the error rate helps identify issues that might impact the reliability of the service.
+A low error rate is indicative of a stable and well-functioning system, contributing to a positive user experience.

+### Response Time Distribution:

+*Metric:* A breakdown of response times, including percentiles (e.g., 95th percentile response time).

+*Importance:* While average response time is a common metric, understanding the distribution provides a more nuanced view.
+Tracking percentiles helps identify outliers and ensures that the majority of user requests are responded to within an acceptable timeframe.
+This is crucial for maintaining a responsive and efficient service.

+### Incident Resolution Time:

+*Metric:* The time taken to resolve incidents or outages.

+*Importance:* In the event of service disruptions, customers are concerned with how quickly the issues are identified and resolved.
+Monitoring incident resolution time helps gauge the efficiency of the support and operations teams.
+Faster resolution times contribute to minimizing the impact on customers and improving overall satisfaction.

 ## Create a Dashboard to measure our SLIs
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.